semrush/intergalactic/website/docs/data-display/radar-chart/radar-chart.md

 ![example of simplified mini radar chart without visible additional lines](static/mini-radar-1.png)

-### Curve
+### Curved data set

-In some cases — especially if there are three or four variables — you can curve polygons (data sets).
+If there are three or four variables you can curve polygons (data sets).

 > To get smoothed lines, you need to transfer curve with the required rounding method to the chart.
 Just like in Line chart.
 >
 > You can find all available methods in the [d3 Curves documentation](https://github.com/d3/d3-shape#curves).

 ![radar chart with curved polygons as data sets](static/curved-radar-1.png)

+### Circular grid

+If you have more than four variables, you can also display the grid as a circle instead of a polygon.

 ### Area